meesterkurt/joyofprofessionallearning/index.md

 ---
 layout: page
 seotitle: Professional Learning | The Joy of Professional Learning
-meta: The Joy of Professional Learning pulls together a series of recipes to enhanace professional learning expereinces.
+meta: The Joy of Professional Learning pulls together a series of recipes to enhance professional learning experiences.
 permalink: /
 ---